Other common names: Bielefelder Kennhuhn

-History: The Bielefelder chicken was created in the early 1970’s in Bielefeld, Germany.
-The intention was to develop a new breed which was good in cold weather and a strong egg layer.
-The Bielefelder was created by crossing Amrock, New Hampshire, Rhode Island Red and Mechlin breeds.
-The Bielefelder is an auto-sexing breed.
+The Bielefelder chicken was created in the early 1970’s in Bielefeld, Germany.
+The intention was to develop a new auto-sexing breed, which was good in cold weather and a strong egg layer.
+The Bielefelder was created by crossing the Amrock, New Hampshire, Rhode Island Red and Mechlin breeds.

 Types: Bantam, Largefowl